This is a rare type of breast cancer. This type of cancer tends to develop quicker than other more common types of breast cancer.

-The lymph channels can’t do this job properly if they are blocked.
-This blockage causes the skin to become red and inflamed.
+When the lymph vessels are blocked, it causes the skin to become red and inflamed.

-Between 1 and 5 out of 100 breast cancers (1 to 5%) are inflammatory breast cancers.
+Inflammatory breast cancer is rare.
+Less than 5 out of 100 breast cancers (less than 5%) diagnosed are inflammatory breast cancers.

 Symptoms of inflammatory breast cancer